Year of Call: 2008

 John has a thriving criminal practice appearing in Crown Courts in London and the South East including the Old Bailey, and in the Court of Appeal, specialising in Fraud, White Collar Crime, Money Laundering, Cybercrime, Serious Violence, Weapons, Drugs, and General Crime.
 He also undertakes Asset Recovery cases including Confiscation, Restraint, and Cash Forfeiture work.
 John has particular expertise in case strategy and identifying less obvious but ultimately decisive points to achieve the best outcome no matter how unpromising the circumstances.

-As well as defending, John is a Grade 3 prosecutor for the CPS and also prosecutes in CPS International Justice and Organised Crime Division, CPS Specialist Fraud Division, Department for Work and Pensions, HMRC, and CPS Proceeds of Crime Unit matters.
-He has prosecuted at trial (alone) where the defendant is represented by Queen's Counsel.
+As well as defending, John has been appointed to the Serious Fraud Office Prosecution Panel of Counsel, he is a Grade 3 prosecutor for the CPS, and also prosecutes in CPS International Justice and Organised Crime Division, CPS Specialist Fraud Division, Department for Work and Pensions, HMRC, and CPS Proceeds of Crime Unit matters.
+John acts as both Leading and Junior Counsel and has prosecuted at trial (alone) where the defendant is represented by Queen's Counsel.

-Whether prosecuting or defending, John brings a keen understanding of the world of corporate and white-collar defendants from his first career in business strategy consulting, and expertise in finance, accounting and Excel, which enable him to master complex financial and other evidence quickly.
+Whether prosecuting or defending, John brings a keen understanding of the world of corporate and white-collar defendants from his first career in business strategy consulting, and expertise in finance, accounting, IT, and Excel, which enable him to master complex financial and other evidence quickly.